giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

 :::warning Refunding offer automatically

-An alternative to retracting both offers in case the taken offer failed to repost itself for lack of provision, might be to replenish the maker contract's balance on Mangrove.
-However we advise against refunding provisions within the offer logic: if some attackers found a way to make your offer fail, they will iterate the attack for as long as you repost an reprovision your offer, draining your native token balance.
+There is an alternative to retracting both offers in case the taken offer failed to repost itself for lack of provision: We might replenish the maker contract's balance on Mangrove.
+However, we advise against refunding provisions automatically within the %%offer logic|offer-logic%% itself:

+Suppose that you instrumented your offer logic to do this.
+Now, if an attacker found a reproducible way of making your offer fail, they could loop that attack for as long as you repost a reprovision for your offer.
+This could ultimately draining your native token balance!

 :::

 ### Managing offer failure

 When writing posthooks, we need to consider all possible outcomes.
-The first outcome was that the offer was successfull, but it might be that the offer failed when it was taken.
-This may happen in this case because we opted for using a router that brings liquidity from deployer's account.
-Nothing prevents this account to be empty when the taker order arrives.
+The first outcome we have handled above assumed that the offer was successful.
+However, it might also be that the offer failed when it was taken.
+In this setup, this may happen, for instance, because we opted for using a router that brings liquidity from deployer's account.
+Nothing prevents this account from being empty when the taker order actually arrives.

-This now means that the offer that was unsuccessfully taken is no longer live on Mangrove, and that some bounty has been sent to the taker.
-However the other offer will also fail if taken.
-For this reason we want to override `posthookFallback` in order to retract the other offer as well:
+If this happens, this means that the offer that was unsuccessfully taken is no longer live on Mangrove and that some %%bounty|bounty%% has been sent to the taker.
+However, in this case, we **know** that the *other* offer will also fail if taken.
+For this reason, in case if a trade fails, rather than waiting for the other offer to fail by itself, we can save some %%provision|provision%% and override [`posthookFallback`](../technical-references/main-hooks.md#posthook-after-trade-failure) to retract the other offer:

 ```solidity
   function __posthookFallback__(MgvLib.SingleOrder calldata order, MgvLib.OrderResult calldata)